It has finally hit me. I can’t believe how good I feel.

 We Wait Too Long for the One Thing

-“I’ll get the business prepared after I decide I’m ready to sell”, you say to yourself.
+“I’ll get the business ready for sale after I decide I’m ready to sell it”, you say to yourself.

 No, you won’t.
 The odds prove it.
 It rarely happens, and if you think it does . . . you’re wrong.

 Preparing a business for sale is different than selling a business, and when they get mixed together, the sale is what suffers.
 When owners wait until they are “ready to sell” to start getting their business “ready for sale” they take on a very risky bet, and almost always lose.

 That’s where Jaime was brilliant.

 I don’t know if I’m ready to sell, but I’m ready for the business to be sellable.

 And as she said it, she smiled for the first time in that meeting.

 In that first meeting Jaime created the intention to be ready – and two years later we had lunch in a sunny café to celebrate the sale of her business.

 With remarkable clarity, Jaime left that basement committed to getting her business prepared for sale.
 That became her intention.
 And that intention helped her change the things she needed to change in her business.

 What did she change?